JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Prevented Romero cemetery cutscene freezing if Presence is active.
 Added sign to Hollywood cemetery gate and fixed name in computer.

+Hollywood Apts.:
+Moved a Tawni quest camera into kitchen and added missing TV sound.
+Made quest log and laptop show failure and fixed being noticed early.
+Prevented continuing the Tawni quest after you have been detected.
+Updated netcafe entries for Tawni and Ash dependent of quest states.
+Changed camera spot icons and made Tawni's boyfriend holster gun.

 Luckee Star:
 +Fixed Hatter being unapproachable when you threatened him too early.
 +Added laptop and note with easter eggs hint and fixed card name bug.